GOODJEDIRYAN/GOODJEDIRYAN/README.md

 # Hello! ✨

-I’m **Emu Otori**, a **Computer Scientist** weaving code into magical creations.
-Exploring the realms of technology and crafting elegant solutions is my specialty.
+I'm **Emu Otori**, a **Computer Scientist** with a passion for servers, Linux, and hardware.
+I enjoy exploring technology and optimizing systems.

-Explore my repositories and let’s create something wonderful together!
+In my free time, I like watching anime and playing games.

+Feel free to check out my repositories!